Summer’s here, and Toronto has a ton of ways to have fun on the cheap! Here are our favourite things to do for free this summer with kids.

 Free outdoor movies

 Parks and public spaces throughout the city host free movies throughout the summer on select nights.
-Look for pop-up movie events in your neighbourhood or check out our favourite places to see free outdoor summer movies for families, with movie schedules and the most kid-friendly films highlighted.
+Look for pop-up movie events in your neighbourhood and see our round-up of free outdoor summer movies for families, with movie schedules and the most kid-friendly films highlighted.

-Free movies, workshops, puppet shows, and crafting are among the many fun opportunities at local libraries throughout the city.
+Free movies, workshops, puppet shows, and crafting are among the many fun opportunities at Toronto Public Library branches throughout the city.
 Your local library should be one of your first stops on a rainy day or a day that’s too hot to spend much time outdoors!

-These fun, free arts events take place in parks throughout Toronto during summer as part of the Arts in the Parks series.
+Fun, free arts events take place in parks throughout Toronto during summer as part of the Arts in the Parks series.
 This includes theatre, multimedia installations, puppetry, music, and more.

-Pick up free passes to major museums and attractions including the ROM, AGO, Aga Khan Museum, Toronto Zoo, Ontario Science Centre, and Black Creek Pioneer Village at your local library via this amazing, free program offered by Sun Life Financial.
+Pick up free passes to major museums and attractions including the ROM, AGO, Aga Khan Museum, Toronto Zoo, Ontario Science Centre, and Black Creek Pioneer Village at your local library via the amazing, free MAP program.
 Each library offers a limited number of passes for select attractions, so call the library first to see what’s available.